Reya-Labs/voltz-core/README.md

 We would love to see how you can build and improve upon what we've built here at Voltz.

+## Community Deployment
+In order to test out the Community Deployer, make sure to do the following:
+- unskip the tests in community_deployer.ts
+- make sure the tests run on top of a mainnet fork (this can be configured in hardhat.config.ts)

 ## Active LP Optimization

 In order to test out a simple Active LP Optimizer on top of Voltz Protocol, head over to [Active LP Simulation](https://github.com/Voltz-Protocol/voltz-core/blob/main/test/active_lp_management_strategy/active_lp_management_strategy.ts).